LiveTyping/hermitage/README.md

 # REST API

-Hermitage provides simple API to upload, download and delete your images.
+Hermitage provides a simple API so you could upload, download and delete your images.

 ### Signing write requests

-To be able to write to Hermitage the user agent will have to specify two request headers:
+To write to Hermitage a user agent will have to be specified by two request headers:
 `X-Authenticate-Signature` and `X-Authenticate-Timestamp`.

 `X-Authenticate-Signature` is, like the access token, an HMAC (also using SHA-256 and the secret key).

-The data for the hash is generated using the following elements:
+The data for the hash is generated with the following elements:

 * HTTP method (POST or DELETE)
 * The URI
 * UTC timestamp (integer only)

-These elements are concatenated in the above order with `|` as a delimiter character, and a hash is generated using the secret key.
+These elements are concatenated in the previous order with `|` as a delimiter character, and the hash is generated with the secret key.
-The following snippet shows how this can be accomplished in PHP when deleting an image:
+The following snippet shows how it can be accomplished with PHP when deleting the image:

 ```php
 $timestamp = (new DateTime('now', new DateTimeZone('UTC')))->getTimestamp();